 - 1 vanilla bean pod

-- 1 pint strawberries, stemmed, hulled (if necessary) and cut in half
+- 1 pint strawberries, stemmed and cut in half (hull if necessary)

 - Add rhubarb, honey, lemon juice, cardamom and sea salt to a saucepan and cook over medium heat for 5 – 7 minutes, or until rhubarb starts to soften.